NearbyShops/Nearby-Shops-Android-app/README.md

 ### Commercial use Requires Permission

-Commercial Use not allowed without permission.
-Commercial use or commercial fork of this project must require permission.
+Commercial use or commercial fork of this project must require our permission.

 License
 =======

-Copyright (c) 2020 Nearby Shops
+Copyright (c) 2020 Nearby Shops Commercial License

+Commercial Use or any Commercial Fork must require our explict legal permission.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,